mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 We will use the new **Attributed Model** to define our function.
 This means we don't have to manage the `function.json` file anymore.
 It's generated at compile time based on the attributes!
 Full disclosure, the attributes are kinda ugly, but we'll explore [a strategy to deal with that](./#let-s-deal-with-those-attributes) later.

 Like [last time](../building-azure-functions-with-fsharp-and-vscode/2-create-function-app/), we're going to create an **HttpTrigger** function called **HelloYou**.
 Start by create a new file at the root of your project called `HelloYou.fs`.
 You'll have to add a reference to the new file in your `.fsproj`.
 The Ionide plugin provides a quick way to do this via the `F#: Add Current File To Project` command.
 However, when I wrote this it wasn't working.
-So make sure you check the project file contains the following section:
+So make sure to check the project file has this added to it:

 ```xml
   <ItemGroup>